I know I won’t be able to sell that many guides, so why should I create an automated system of delivery?

 I told myself, you can work smarter.
 You can teach only those whom you choose to teach.
 You can make more impact.
 You can reach far more people than the hundred you’ve taught 1:1 over 5 years.

-Documenting that journey and releasing it on my 35th Birthday was the hardest and most vulnerable thing of all, but it unleashed that incredible power inside me that I never knew existed.
+Documenting that journey in one of my books and releasing it on my 35th Birthday was the hardest and most vulnerable thing of all, but it unleashed that incredible power inside me that I never knew existed.

 I conquered my lack of confidence.
 And along with me so did dozens of my readers all over the world.
 This is where changes begin, and like the ripple effect, they will continue to spread.